-State Parks is cautiously and systematically exploring partnership options where mission-aligned investment and development may more feasibly be accomplished by other public or private entities.
+The agency is cautiously and systematically exploring partnership options where mission-aligned investment and development may more feasibly be accomplished by other public or private entities.
 To that end, the Commission is ready to initiate pilot projects for designated recreation concession areas and enterprise lands.
-These efforts are directed at mission-aligned recreational facilities and/or programs that are developed and managed by the private sector within the parks.
+These efforts are directed at mission-aligned recreational facilities and/or programs within the state parks that are developed and managed by the private sector within state parks.
 In exploring partnerships, the Commission will keep the focus on providing facilities and services that meet immediate needs for public recreational access, while maintaining the long-term public interest of land stewardship and fiscal health.